Sofiya-Banmala/Power-BI-Portfolio-Projects/README.md

 ## **Project Overview**
 This project features a **Power BI dashboard** designed to analyze, track, and visualize student performance data.
 It provides in-depth insights into student grades, enrollment trends, subject distribution, and payment methods.
 The goal of this dashboard is to help **educators, administrators, and decision-makers** identify trends, optimize educational strategies, and improve student outcomes based on data-driven insights.

 With **interactive visualizations**, users can explore various dimensions of student performance, including **academic achievements, enrollment patterns, financial transactions, and subject-wise distribution** across different countries.
-The dashboard is structured into **two levels**—**Basic Level** and **Intermediate Level**—each offering unique insights and advanced analytics.
+The dashboard is structured into **two levels**—**Basic Level** and **Intermediate Level**, each offering unique insights and advanced analytics.

 ## **Dashboard Preview**